jenntuten/Word-Guess-Game/README.md

 What seemed like a fairly challenging task took nearly every bit of free time I had between the day it was assigned--and the night before it was due.
 Who knew a hangman game could be so complex?

 # A Few Notes About This Assignment
 Going into this bootcamp, JavaScript was a completely new concept to me.
-With that in mind, I'm sharing a few tweaks I had to make to my code to adapt and overcome (and return to later once I have a better grasp overall)\
+With that in mind, I'm sharing a few tweaks I had to make to my code to adapt and overcome (and return to later once I have a better grasp overall).\
 \
 **Press any key to get started.** I changed this to "Enter" because typing a letter not matching the word automatically decremented the remaining letters.\
 \
-**Wins.** Each time the game resets, everything refreshes and a win counter is not displayed (currently).\
+**Wins.** Each time the game resets, everything refreshes and a win counter is not displayed (currently).
 # Additional Notes
 **Choices.** Choices are limited to letters so that a number or other key doesn't count against the player.\
 \